mrivassnj-svg/HCC_ITAI_1371_SPR26/README.md

-ITAI-1371 – Classic Machine Learning
+# ITAI-1371 – Classic Machine Learning

-Houston Community College (HCC) | Spring 2026
+**Houston Community College (HCC) | Spring 2026**

-This repository contains my lab assignments and projects for ITAI-1371: Classic Machine Learning at Houston Community College during the Spring 2026 semester.

-The course focuses on foundational machine learning concepts, practical development tools, and collaborative workflows used in real-world AI and data science environments.
+This repository contains my lab assignments and coursework for **ITAI-1371: Classic Machine Learning**.
+The course combines theoretical foundations of machine learning with practical development tools and collaborative workflows used in modern data science and AI environments.

-📚 Course Objectives

-Throughout this course, I will:
+---

+## 📌 Course Overview

+This course emphasizes both conceptual understanding and applied technical skills, including:

-Develop proficiency with GitHub for version control and collaboration
+- Version control and collaboration using **Git & GitHub**

-Apply data manipulation techniques using pandas

-Perform numerical computations with NumPy

-Create visualizations using matplotlib
+- Data manipulation with **pandas**
+- Numerical computing with **NumPy**
+- Data visualization using **matplotlib**

-Implement data preprocessing workflows for machine learning
+- Data preprocessing for machine learning workflows

-Practice reproducible ML development using structured notebooks

-Strengthen technical reflection and analytical thinking
+- Reproducible notebook-based development in **Google Colab**
+- Analytical reflection on technical learning and problem-solving

+---

-🧪 Lab Structure
+## 🧪 Lab Structure

 Each lab in this repository includes:

-A completed lab notebook (exported as PDF)

-All required outputs and visualizations

-A reflective journal analyzing learning insights and challenges

-Proper version control using branches and pull requests (when required)

-🔹 Lab 01 – Getting Started with GitHub

-This lab introduced foundational GitHub skills essential for machine learning collaboration.

-Skills Practiced:

-Creating and managing repositories

-Cloning repositories locally

-Creating branches

-Making commits

-Pushing changes

-Opening and merging Pull Requests

-Collaborating with team members

-Deliverable included a shared file (hello_ml.txt) demonstrating successful collaboration through version control.

-This lab established the workflow that will be used throughout the semester for submitting and managing ML projects.

-🔹 Lab 02 – ML Development Tools

-This lab focused on core machine learning development tools using Google Colab.

-Technologies Used:

-Python

-pandas

-NumPy

-matplotlib

-Key Learning Areas:

-DataFrame manipulation

-Numerical operations with arrays

-Data visualization techniques

-Data preprocessing practices

-Reproducibility in ML workflows

-The assignment also included a 1–2 page reflective journal analyzing conceptual growth, challenges, and problem-solving strategies.

-🛠 Tools & Technologies

-Python

-Google Colab

-Git & GitHub

-pandas

-NumPy

-matplotlib

-🎯 Purpose of This Repository
+- Completed lab notebook (exported as PDF when required)
+- All executed code with visible outputs
+- Data visualizations and analysis
+- A reflective journal analyzing learning insights and technical challenges
+- Proper version control practices (branching, commits, pull requests when applicable)

+All work is completed independently unless otherwise specified by the assignment.

+---

+## 🔹 Lab 01 – Getting Started with GitHub

+**Objective:** Establish foundational GitHub skills for collaboration and project submission.

+**Skills Demonstrated:**
+- Creating and configuring a public repository
+- Cloning repositories locally
+- Creating and managing branches
+- Committing and pushing changes
+- Opening and merging Pull Requests
+- Team-based collaboration using version control

+This lab established the workflow framework that will be used throughout the semester for managing and submitting machine learning projects.

+---

+## 🔹 Lab 02 – ML Development Tools

+**Objective:** Explore essential Python tools used in machine learning development.

+**Technologies Used:**
+- Python
+- pandas
+- NumPy
+- matplotlib
+- Google Colab

+**Core Competencies Developed:**
+- DataFrame manipulation and indexing
+- Vectorized numerical operations
+- Data visualization and interpretation
+- Data cleaning and preprocessing techniques
+- Reproducible execution of notebook-based workflows

+The assignment also required a 1–2 page reflective journal focused on conceptual understanding, challenges encountered, and problem-solving strategies.

+---

+## 🛠 Tools & Technologies

+- Python
+- Git & GitHub
+- Google Colab
+- pandas
+- NumPy
+- matplotlib

+---

+## 🎯 Repository Purpose

 This repository serves as:

-A structured archive of coursework
+- A structured academic record of coursework

-Documentation of technical skill development
+- A demonstration of practical machine learning development skills

-A demonstration of version control practices
+- Evidence of professional version control practices

-A growing portfolio of machine learning work
+- A growing portfolio of foundational AI and data science work

+---

+*This repository reflects my ongoing development in machine learning, data analysis, and collaborative software workflows.*